Cancer In Your Dog And Cat And How To Face It

 Fibrosarcoma In Cats

 The most common cause of these tumors is thought to be repeated vaccinations with vaccines.
-You can read about that problem here.
+You can read about fibrosarcomas in cats here.
 This is a heartbreaking condition because it often occurs in relatively young cats and it was usually preventable.
 It can sometimes be treated successfully with surgery – but the surgery must be very aggressive, removing a large amount of tissue surrounding the tumor – possibly even bone.
 However, surgery alone is only successful if every single tumor cell is removed or destroyed and this is quite difficult to do.
 The larger the mass and the longer it has been there, the less likely that surgery will be successful.
 Up to 70% of these tumors re-grow after surgery.
 Chances of your pet’s survival increase if the surgery is followed by combinations of radiation therapy and immunotherapy.
 When you do decide to have your cat vaccinated, insist that the shot be given low on a rear leg or, better yet, in the tail.
 If a tumor occurs there, that portion of the pet’s body can be sacrificed preserving its life.

 Mammary Gland Tumors

-Tumors Of The Mouth, Lips and Tongue
+Tumors Of The Mouth, Lips, Ears and Tongue

 Bone cancers or osteosarcomas occur frequently in large and giant breeds of dogs.
 They tend to form at the growth plates near the ends of the long bones of the legs.
 These dogs are often brought to veterinarians initially because of lameness.
 X-rays of these tumors are highly distinctive and usually easy to diagnose.
 Because they often metastasize to the lungs, vets include a chest film of every dog radiograph for this problem.
 Not all cases are so advanced that tumors in the lungs can be detected.
 That does not mean they are not there.
-When the tumor has moved, later in the disease these dogs may have a cough.
+When the tumor has moved, later in the disease these dogs might have a cough.
 Neutered male dogs have a higher risk of this disease, as do dogs with a previous injury to the leg involved.
 The best treatment for these tumors when they occur on a leg is the removal of that leg.
-A chemotherapeutic drug called Cisplatin along with radiation treatment is thought to be helpful in cases where the tumor is inoperable because of location.
+A chemotherapeutic drug called cisplatin along with radiation treatment is thought to be helpful in cases where the tumor is inoperable because of location.
 Most dogs do quite well with only one rear leg.
 But I rarely suggest that a front leg be removed from a large dog because of the extent of disability that produces.

 Keeping Your Companion Happy